leemoomoo/leemoomoo.github.io/_pages/about.md

 Educational data mining

 ## Recent News
+- [08/2026] Our paper *PG-LLM-KT: An adaptable prerequisite-guided framework for knowledge tracing with frozen lightweight LLMs* has been accepted by **KBS**.
 - [02/2026] Our paper *GLLM-KT: A Graph-Incorporated Ultra-Small Large Language Model for Knowledge Tracing* has been accepted by **PAKDD 2026**.